junxie6/flexobj/README.md

 ## Why?

 I wanted to store the SQL database result set as a list of the nested objects in golang while maintaining the insertion order (especially when generating the reports).
 Then, outputs the data as a JSON string to the browser (JavaScript).
 Go's built-in hashmap does not keep the insertion order and require type assertion when retrieving the nested objects (which makes the codes look more verbose).
-So, I built this tool to resolve my needs.
+So, I builded this tool to resolve my needs.

 ## Features:
 - Maintain the insertion order